 Few things rival the pleasure of eating an Oreo cookie.
 The rich, creamy filling crammed between two chocolate wafers has been enticing people since its introduction over a century ago.
 However, some people love the cookie but aren’t appealed by the cream filling, and they end up scraping it off.
 So, are there Oreos without cream, and where can you get them?

-There are Oreo wafers without cream and you can buy them on Amazon.
+Yes, there are Oreo wafers without cream and you can buy them on Amazon.
 Even though it doesn’t say that the wafers are original Oreo products, they have very similar taste and texture.
-However, Oreo did commercialized baking crumbs made of wafers only.
+Moreover, Oreo did commercialized baking crumbs made of wafers only.

-To avoid the painstaking process of scraping off the cream, read on and learn more about Oreos without cream, where to get them, and their nutrition value.
+To avoid the painstaking process of scraping off the cream, read on and learn more about Oreos without cream, where to get them, and other fun facts.

 Where to Buy Just Oreo Wafers?